werwolf2303/LiveWeather-Nukkit/README.md

-INFO: The weather does not apply for all players
+INFO: The weather does not apply for all players only for you